akane2518/Crypto-Tickers-Project-1/README.md

    **3. Cryptocurrency and stock combined portfolio**

-We will add new librart streamlit
+We will add new library Yahoo Finance import yfinance as yf

 For section 1 cryptocurrency, we will analyze Litecoin and Chainlink daily closed price for 5 years from 2017 to 2022 with below concept.
 From the output we get, we can summarize the general performace for each cryptocurrency and make a comparison.